Motorized Bobbycar

 Chassis

-I modified the chassis by removing its bottom section using an angle grinder.
+I modified the original vehicle by removing its bottom section using an angle grinder.
 To reinforce the structure, I stabilized it using high-density rigid foam.